Works discussed in Colin Wilson’s The Outsider

 - “The Country of the Blind” at Wikisource.

 - La Nausée

 - First published in French in 1938.
 Wilson cites the first English translation (by Lloyd Alexander), published in 1949 as The Diary of Antoine Roquentin in the UK, and Nausea in the US.
-It’s still available (Amazon US).
-The current Penguin Classics edition (available from Amazon US & UK) is translated by Robert Baldick (who has also translated Barbusse’s Hell).
+It’s available as a scanned PDF at Archive.org.
+The current Penguin Classics edition (available from Amazon) is translated by Robert Baldick (who has also translated Barbusse’s Hell).

 - Camus, Albert

 - First published (in French) in 1942, and in English in 1946.
-Wilson cites this 1946 Stuart Gilbert translation, which was titled The Outsider in the UK, The Stranger in the US.
-Currently available as a Penguin Classic, translated by Sandra Smith (Amazon UK), and from Vintage, translated by Matthew Ward (Amazon US).
+Wilson cites this 1946 Stuart Gilbert translation, which was titled The Outsider in the UK, The Stranger in the US, and is available as a scanned PDF at Archive.org.
+Currently available as a Penguin Classic, translated by Sandra Smith (Amazon), and from Vintage, translated by Matthew Ward (Amazon).

 - Hemingway, Ernest

 - Found in Short Stories of Ernest Hemingway, from Amazon.
 There's a PDF of the story here, and an online text here.

 - The Sun also Rises